 We became an ordinary member of the RSPO in 2019.
-Further, our consolidated subsidiaries SC Foods Co., Ltd. and Summit Oil Mill Co., Ltd. obtained RSPO supply chain certification in 2021.

-⇒ See Page 93 for details.
+Further, our consolidated subsidiaries SC Foods Co., Ltd. and Summit Oil Mill Co., Ltd. will obtain RSPO supply chain certification in 2021. ⇒ See Page 91 for details.

-Key social issues: Respect for human rights
+Key social issues : Respect for human rights